 Five best ways for companies to choose their customer support solution:

-- Outsource customer support services: Customers these days expect 24/7 customer support and it can be difficult for few companies to build a dedicated team to handle customer service, since their expertise is in another line of businesses.
-Considering the feasibility options such as cost, maintenance, expertise etc., companies can outsource their customer support service to companies which offer optimized solutions.
+- Outsource customer support services: Customers these days expect 24/7 customer support and it can be difficult for a few companies to build a dedicated team to handle customer service since their expertise is in another line of business.
+Considering the feasibility options such as cost, maintenance, expertise, etc., companies can outsource their customer support service to companies that offer optimized solutions.

-- CRM suite vendors: There are few Customer relationship management (CRM) vendors which offer software-as-as-service (SaaS) solutions, these suites are highly customizable depending upon the customer size, industry, product or service offered etc. This again is popular for companies to reduce their overhead costs and still have their own customer support services team.
+- CRM suite vendors: There are few Customer relationship management (CRM) vendors which offer software-as-a-service (SaaS) solutions, these suites are highly customizable depending upon the customer size, industry, product or service offered, etc. This again is popular for companies to reduce their overhead costs and still have their own customer support services team.

 - Integrating with experts: This is another possible solution where companies can join hands with customer support vendors to bridge the gap with their existing capabilities such as the communication channels, technology, knowledge, etc. Over a period, the company can either permanently hire the vendor company’s employees or the employees can be provided with the necessary training, these generally work on a contract basis, both short and long term.